 It doesn’t really matter what it is.

-The point is that there is a lot of heavy or dirty stuff that people want but don’t necessarily want in their cars, and that’s where you come in.
+The point is that there is a lot of heavy or dirty stuff that people want but don’t necessarily want them in their cars, and that’s where you come in.

 After all, the bed of a truck can only get so dirty!